tmtxt/tmtxt.github.com/_posts/2013-05-01-jekyll-read-more-feature-without-any-plugin.md

 Jekyll does not offer Preview post feature by default.
 There are plenty of plugins that can help us achieve that task.
-However, since many Jekyll sites are hosted on Github and Github prohibits us to run plugins (maybe for security reason), we may have to deploy Jekyll site on our own server or split our generate the site locally and the push it onto Github.
+However, since many Jekyll sites are hosted on Github and Github prohibits us to run plugins (maybe for security reason), we may have to deploy Jekyll site on our own server or generate the site locally and the push it onto Github.
 Today, after reading some Liquid documentation, I have found a solution that can help us show the preview of the post using only the built-in Jekyll Liquid tag with **split** and